Frequently Asked Questions

 Can I bring my pet?
 Pets are welcome but must be under control.
 Pets may not run loose, and you must clean up after them.
 Dogs that bark at every noise may not be left here while you go away for the day.
 The charge for pets is $12/day or $75/week.
 Pets staying in the townhouses/apartments cannot exceed 20 pounds.
 No weight restriction on pets staying in the cottages.
 We do not accept the following breeds: Chow Chow, Doberman Pinscher, German Shepherd, Pit Bull, Akita and Rottweiler.

 Off-season Info: In September and October we are surrounded by some of the most spectacular fall foliage in the Northeast.
-Area attractions like the Baseball Hall of Fame, Farmers Museum, Fly Creek Cidermill and Howes Caverns are all close by and open year round.
+Area attractions like the Baseball Hall of Fame, Farmers Museum, Fly Creek Cider Mill and Howes Caverns are all close by and open year round.
 Small and large game hunting seasons run from early October into December, and game is plentiful.
+However, no hunting is permitted on this property on Saturdays.
 The pool opens Memorial Day Weekend and closes right after Labor Day Weekend.
-The game room is open year round.